nontkph/PlateLuxe/README.md

 # PlateLuxe
-Roblox Plugin to Upgrade Baseplate but i don't need to see my plugin has someone leak it it free so then why you leak it
+"I've created a plugin for upgrading the baseplate in Roblox Studio.
+While it's available for free, seeing someone leak it feels unnecessary.
+It's already accessible to everyone, so sharing it in this way serves no purpose.